 My Favorite Low Carb Pantry Items

-- Coconut Flour— This is a must have staple to help replace all-purpose flour.
+- Coconut Flour— This is a must-have staple to help replace all-purpose flour.
 Although there are carbs in high amounts, recipes generally require very little when it comes to baking.
 Coconut flour absorbs moisture really well, and if used in too high of quantity in baking can cause a dry, crumbly mess.
-I like Bob’s Red Mill best, but have found that Hyvee’s Health Market coconut flour is also nice.
+I like Bob’s Red Mill best but have found that Aldi has a nice coconut flour that is very finely ground.

 - Almond Flour— This is the main flour I use in low carb baking.
 While almond flour still has a higher carb count than I’d like, it doesn’t take as much of it in a recipe.
 It’s also much higher in fiber bringing the net carb count in a final recipe down.

 - Low Carb Baking Mix–While this is “low carb” the count is still high so be careful how much you use.
 With that being said I do love making pancakes with this mix!